MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-proxy.md

 ms.collection: M365-security-compliance
 ---

-# Protect your organization from any app in real time
+# Tutorial: Protect your organization from any app in real time

 *Applies to: Microsoft Cloud App Security*